zdavison/miyagi/README.md

 * `@properties` don't need to match JSON keys.
 * No need to subclass anything.
 * Lightweight implementation (2 files, <500 lines).

-## How it works

-`miyagi` uses a couple of macros to do its work.
-It creates fake protocols for each adopting class, and stores source/destination keys in smart-named method names.
-Dynamically, at runtime, these fake protocols inject their payloads into your classes, and create 'routing' properties, copying your method implementations for your setters/getters and targeting the same `ivar` (So you can override get/set and have your JSON get/set function the same way).
-It then injects the `initWithDictionary:` constructor into the class (making sure to preserve any existing code you have in that method, if implemented).

-Feel free to examine the code and contribute!

 ## Immediate //TODO: